camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/10-process-engine/10-execution-tree.html.md

 Representing a process instance by more than one execution (in fact a tree structure of executions) allows to manage the mentioned related entities conveniently.
 For example, when an execution is removed, e.g. because it reaches an end event, all related variables that reference it can be easily removed while variables referencing other, still active executions are kept.
 In short, the lifetime and validity of an execution defines the lifetime and validity of all the entities that reference it.

 In the hierarchical structure of executions, different executions have different roles.
-These are reflecting by a set of properties.
+These are reflected by a set of properties.
 The basic execution properties are the following:

 * *isScope*: A scope execution is responsible for executing a scope activity.
 * *isConcurrent*: A concurrent execution is responsible for executing an activity concurrently to another activity in the same scope activity (e.g. two parallel tasks in the same subprocess)